-The downside, however, is there is no chance I’ll be able to answer even half the questions that are now coming my way.
-If you write to me, the odds are high and rising that you’re not going to get a response.
-I’m truly sorry about that.
+The downside, however, is there is little chance I’ll be able to answer even a tenth of the questions that are now coming my way.
+If you write to me, the odds are high that you’re not going to get a response.
+I’m sorry about that.
 I would love to sit down with you and just chat.
 But it’s not going to happen.
-There’s only one of me and rather a lot of you.
+There’s only one of me and a lot of you.

 But your questions are good!
 And since they may speak to deep shifts in understanding that the Holy Spirit is working out in your life they deserve good answers.

-So how can you get the answers you are seeking since I’m increasingly useless to you?
+So how can you get the answers you are seeking?
 Here are 8 suggestions:

 1. Ask the Holy Spirit.
 I am serious about this.
 We have a teacher-centric culture in the modern church that promotes an unhealthy dependence on men.
 I can say that because I am a teacher.
-That’s my thing.
-But understand that the Holy Spirit is the Teacher of all teachers (John 16:13).
+But the Holy Spirit is the Teacher of all teachers (John 16:13).
 He really is the highest authority on every subject, every problem, and every question.

 I can’t tell you the number of times I’ve been puzzled by something, asked the Lord for wisdom and understanding, and he’s given me revelation, often immediately.
 Perhaps this is easier for some people than others, I don’t know.
-What I do know is that the sooner we all learn to rely on the Holy Spirit rather than men, the better we will all be.
+What I do know is that the sooner we all learn to rely on the Holy Spirit, the better we will be.
 So I strongly encourage you to take your questions directly to the Lord and put James 1:5 into practice.

 Of course, the Holy Spirit works through people.
 But if you take your question to someone with a mixed-up theology, you’ll likely get an answer tainted with an unhealthy mixture of old and new covenant theology.
 In view of that, I also recommend the following approaches to asking questions.

 2. Search the archives.
 Want to know my least favorite kind of message to receive?
-It’s the one that begins, “Paul, have you written anything on…” Use the search box at the top-right corner of this website.
-That’s where you’ll find your answer.
+It’s the one that begins, “Paul, have you written anything on…” Please, please, PLEASE, check out the subject index or use the search box at the bottom-right corner of this page.

-3. Join an ongoing discussion here on E2R.
+4. Join an ongoing discussion here on E2R.
 How do you do that?
 Search the E2R archives, find a post on the subject you are interested in, and ask your question as a comment in the discussion thread underneath that post.
 That way you will attract responses from others with an interest in the same subject.
 I personally have learned much from the discussion threads under posts.
-It’s like the original post starts a conversation that often goes places I could not have imagined.
-The journey is frequently rewarding.

 (i) Keep it short.
-(Unless you’re writing to encourage me, in which case lengthy essays I can frame and show Camilla are preferred!)
+(Unless you’re writing to encourage me, in which case lengthy essays I can frame and show Camilla are welcome!)